Azure-Samples/databricks-observability/README.md

 The configuration for the `applicationinsights.json` files was initially generated with this [notebook](assets/dump-jmx.ipynb) to collect MBean information from each cluster node.

+## Known limitations

+- The use of MDC in [`telemetry-helper.py`](modules/databricks/notebooks/telemetry-helper.py) attempts to make Java and Python telemetry correlatable.
+Ideally, the distributed trace would seamlessly extend from Python into the Java telemetry.
+While the demonstrated approach allows manually correlating _some_ Java telemetry given a Python trace context, it does not ensure that the Java telemetry can be traced to its Python root span via the trace context of the Java telemetry.

 ## Main contributors

 * Bastian Burger